-Many of us in the entrepreneurial community tend to concentrate primarily on our businesses, products, services, and clients.
-As a result, we may overlook the broader business environment.
+Many business managers and entrepreneurs concentrate primarily on their businesses, products, services, and clients.
+As a result, they may overlook the broader business environment.
 Looking for the bigger picture may open opportunities and help avoid challenges.

 Our company, which interacts with clients and partners across Sweden, the UK, the US, and India, need to understand our markets with a larger perspective.
 Last week, we engaged as partners in Epical’s Integration Day, a pivotal event that offered valuable insights into the current market dynamics and the technical arena.
 Hans Werner from Radar Group conducted a particularly enlightening seminar.
 He shared the group’s evaluation of the current business landscape, including potential threats and opportunities.
 While the information shared was beneficial, one critical area was not addressed—India’s role on the international stage, its influence, and its effect on various global trends.